donejs/donejs/docs/guide.md

 });
 ```

 It simply takes the `name` and `message` properties which are bound to the input fields from the view-model and creates and saves a new `Message` instance.
-Once completed successfully we can set the message back to empty the input field.
+Once completed successfully we can set the message back to empty to reset the input field.

-If we now put in our name and send a new message it will show up automatically in our messages list.
-In fact, all lists that are related to that model will be updated automatically with new, modified and deleted data with [can-connect](http://connect.canjs.com/) which also provides [caching and minimizing data requests](Features.html#section=section_Cachingandminimaldatarequests).
+If we now enter a name and message, it will appear automatically in our messages list.
+In fact, all lists that are related to that model will be updated automatically in the page whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimizing data requests](Features.html#section=section_Cachingandminimaldatarequests).

 ### Real-time connection

-Right now our chat updates automatically with our own messages but not with messages from other clients.
-The API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) does provide a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
+Right now our chat updates automatically with our own messages, but not with messages from other clients.
+The API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) provides a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
 To connect to it we install:

 ```
 npm install steal-socket.io --save